zhiro-labs/daia/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue.
+Please submit pull requests to the `dev` branch.
+Feel free to open an issue for any bugs or feature requests.

 ## Todo